fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Exercise 12.11:

-> Use _script_ to record what you do, save the generated file into the repository as your answer.
+> Use _script_ to record what you do, save the generated file (with name exercise12_11.txt) into the repository as your answer.

-Like we did with MongoDB we can do with Redis.
-Use Redis command-line interface to edit the value in the database.

-The command to open the Redis CLI is _redis-cli_.
+If the application does not behave as expected, a direct access to database may be beneficial in pinpointing problems.
+Let us try out how [redis-cli](https://redis.io/topics/rediscli) can be used to access the database.

+- Go to the redis container with _docker exec_ and open the redis-cli.
-You can find the key you used with _[KEYS *](https://redis.io/commands/keys)_
+- Find the key you used with _[KEYS *](https://redis.io/commands/keys)_

-And set the value with _[SET](https://redis.io/commands/set)_, giving it the key and then the value
+- Check the value of the key with command [GET](https://redis.io/commands/get)

-As the last step, set the value of the counter to 9001.
+- Set the value of the counter to 9001, find the right command from [here](https://redis.io/commands/)

-Make sure that the new value works by using your application.
-Refresh the application and see that it has the new number, and the redis cli shows new number when asking with _[GET](https://redis.io/commands/get)_, giving it the key
+- Make sure that the new value works by refreshing the page http://localhost:3000/statistics
+- Create a new todo with postman and ensure from redis-cli that the counter has increased accordingly

 </div>

 <div class="content">